Lucas Lucco: Biography and career

-Born in Patrocínio, Minas Gerais, the son of radio broadcaster Paulo Roberto de Oliveira and Karina Luiza Corrêa de Oliveira, brother of Leandro Corrêa de Oliveira who is a DJ, Lucas started singing and learning to play guitar at age ten.
+Lucas was born in Patrocínio, Minas Gerais, the son of radio broadcaster Paulo Roberto de Oliveira and Karina Luiza Corrêa de Oliveira, brother of Leandro Corrêa de Oliveira, a DJ.
+Lucas started singing and learning to play guitar at 10 years old.
 He created his first composition at age 11 called "50%".
-His first performance was also at 11 at a school festival.
-He began working as a 13-year-old as an office boy before moving on to a salesman in a shopping mall in Belo Horizonte.
+His first performance was also at 11, at a school festival.
+He began working as a 13-year-old as an office boy before moving on to becoming a salesman in a shopping mall in Belo Horizonte.
 Later, he also became a professional model for five years where he came to be known by the name Lucas Corrêa.
 During this time, he made several photographic essays.
 He also worked as a promoter.
 He studied a course on advertising in a college in Patos de Minas, but decided to give it up to dedicate himself to his career.
-He was also part of a trio sertanejo called "Skypiras."
+He was also part of a trio sertanejo called "Skypiras".

 According to the singer, he finds inspiration for his compositions through the routine of people.
 He says his goal is to write songs with themes that everyone can relate to.
 He cites several artists of the sertanejo music as his influences, with his top two being Zezé Di Camargo & Luciano and Jorge & Mateus.
-Due to the similarity in some songs and visuals, Lucco tends to gain many comparisons with Gusttavo Lima.
+Due to the similarity in some songs and visuals, Lucas tends to gain many comparisons with Gusttavo Lima.
+Lucco's artistic name is the junction of three letters of his name with two of his last name: LUC = Lucas, C = Corrêa, O = Oliveira.